-Throughout October the Learning Disabilities Associations of Ontario will be marking LD Awareness month.
-In York Region the key event will be our 40th Anniversary Event taking place on September 26th 2016.
-However this month long effort is about more than events, rather it is about raising awareness and reducing stigma to allow people to get the supports they need to reach their potential.
+Throughout October the Learning Disabilities Associations of York Region will be celebrating LD Awareness month.
+LDA-YR will be raising awareness and reducing stigma to allow individuals to get the supports they need to reach their potential.

 "People too often define the life of someone living with Learning Disabilities by the areas where they need support such as math, reading, writing or organizational skills.
 Too often other negative labels follow Dumb, Lazy or Disruptive.
-Nothing could be further from the truth" Said Lawrence Barns President and CEO of LDAO "The goal of this campaign is for people to see the areas of strength and abilities which often get overlooked."
+Nothing could be further from the truth" says: Lawrence Barns President and CEO of LDA-Ontario "The goal of this campaign is for people to see the areas of strength and abilities which often get overlooked."

-The Stats
+The Stats: